Saniflo Full Bathroom

 1. How do you install a Saniflo bathroom?

 An additional bathroom is always a welcome addition to any home.
-Whether you want to make use of additional space to create a new full bathroom, create a powder room or an ensuite bathroom, Saniflo’s up flushing toilets is a brand you can trust to deliver what you need.
+Whether you want to make use of extra space to create a new full bathroom, create a powder room, an extra bathroom, or an ensuite bathroom, Saniflo’s up flushing toilets is a brand you can trust to deliver what you need.

 A Saniflo macerating toilet system saves you thousands of dollars in renovation, remodeling, or additions because it's easy to install.
-Additionally, up flush toilets use less water than traditional ones and can handle human wastes and paper effortlessly.
-The main difference is in the Saniflo up flushing toilet system's discharge method, which comprises the macerator and the pump.
+Additionally, upflush toilets use less water than traditional ones and can handle human waste and flushed objects like sanitary napkins and dental floss effortlessly.
+The main difference is in the Saniflo upflushing toilet system's discharge method, which comprises the macerator and the pump.

 The macerator has a rotating blade that turns on automatically when flushing the toilet.
 The flushing water combined with the waste from the toilet bowl grinds the solids into a slurry.
 The pump then helps move the waste to the sewage system, holding tank, or septic tank.